parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-llama3.3-cuda-to-kokkos/output-1/repo/README.txt

 Architectural Support
 ==============================================================================

-SimpleMOC-kernel is a C++ code and supports the Kokkos parallel programming model.
-It can be run on various architectures, including CPUs, GPUs, and other accelerators.
+SimpleMOC-kernel is a C++ code and supports the Kokkos parallel programming model, allowing it to run on a variety of architectures, including NVIDIA GPUs, Intel CPUs, and AMD CPUs.

 ==============================================================================
 Quick Start Guide